aspose-cells/Aspose.Cells-Doc-md/english/cpp/developer-guide/vba-project/assign-macro-to-form-control/_index.md

 type: docs
 weight: 60
 url: /cpp/assign-macro-to-form-control/
-description: Learn how to assign a Macro Code to a Form Control like a Button using Aspose.Cells for C++.
+description: Learn how to assign a macro to a Form Control like a Button using Aspose.Cells for C++.
 ai_search_scope: cells_cpp
 ai_search_endpoint: "https://docsearch.api.aspose.cloud/ask"
 ---

 {{% alert color="primary" %}}

-Aspose.Cells allows you to assign a Macro Code to a Form Control like a Button.
-Please use the [**Shape.GetMacroName()**](https://reference.aspose.com/cells/cpp/aspose.cells.drawing/shape/getmacroname/) property to assign a new Macro Code to a Form Control inside the workbook.
+Aspose.Cells allows you to assign a macro to a Form Control such as a Button.
+Please use the [**Shape.GetMacroName()**](https://reference.aspose.com/cells/cpp/aspose.cells.drawing/shape/getmacroname/) property to assign a new macro to a Form Control inside the workbook.

 {{% /alert %}}

-The following sample code creates a new workbook, assigns a Macro Code to a Form Button, and saves the output in the XLSM format.
+The following sample code creates a new workbook, assigns a macro to a Form Button, and saves the output in the XLSM format.
 Once you open the output XLSM file in Microsoft Excel, you will see the following macro code.

-{{< highlight java >}}
+{{< highlight vba >}}
  Sub ShowMessage()

     MsgBox "Welcome to Aspose!"

 End Sub
 {{< /highlight >}}

 ## **Assign Macro to Form Control in C++**

-Here is the sample code to generate the output XLSM file with Macro Code.
+Here is the sample code to generate the output XLSM file with macro code.

 ```c++
 #include <iostream>